CodenWizFreak/HungCoders/README.md

 (add more if you find better)

 ## Progress:
-- Sign in/Sign up frontend done
+- Sign in/Sign up frontend,backend done
+- Spotify API fetching done
+- Home screen done
+-

 ## In process:
-- Firebase Auth0 authentication and user login
-- Spotify API fetching
+- Admobs integration